swcarpentry/make-novice/_episodes/09-conclusion.md

 > ## Creating an Archive
 >
-> Add new rules, update existing rules, and add new macros to:
+> Often it is useful to create an archive file of your project that includes all data, code,
+> and results.
+An archive file can packages many files into a single file that can easily be shared
+> with collaborators or downloaded as a single file.
+We can add steps to create the archive
+> file inside the Makefile itself so it's easy to update our archive file as the project changes.
 >
->  * Define the name of a directory, `zipf_analysis`, to hold all our
->    code, data, plots and the Zipf summary table.
+>
+> Edit the Makefile to create an archive file of your project.
+Add new rules, update existing
+> rules, and add new macros to:
+>
+> * Create a new directory called `zipf_analysis` in the project directory.
 > * Copy all our code, data, plots and the Zipf summary table to this
 >   directory.
+The rsync command can be used to copy files and their
+>   parent directories into the new `zipf_analysis` directory:
+>
+> ~~~
+> $ rsync -Rr [files to copy] zipf_analysis/
+> ~~~
+> {: .bash}
+>
 > * Create an archive, `zipf_analysis.tar.gz`, of this directory.
 The
 >   bash command `tar` can be used, as follows:
 >